okanzkaya/PropertyFO/README.md

 # propertyFO

 propertyFO is a comprehensive property management SaaS application designed to streamline the tasks of property managers.
-Using the MERN stack (MongoDB, Express, React, Node.js), propertyFO offers a secure, optimized, and professional solution for managing properties, tenants, leases, and payments.
+Using the MERN stack (MySQL, Express, React, Node.js), propertyFO offers a secure, optimized, and professional solution for managing properties, tenants, leases, and payments.

 ## Features